Please see the updated version of this page

 - a challenging mathematical curriculum which offers them opportunities to struggle

 NRICH aims to offer free resources for teachers who are committed to nurturing confident, resourceful and enthusiastic learners of mathematics.
-To find out more, see our Primary Curriculum page.
+To find out more, see What We Do and Why We Do It and our Primary Curriculum page.

 The work of the NRICH Primary Team has been influenced by the following books, articles and projects: